Samarinnayak/ibm-watsonx-orchestrate-adk/examples/evaluations/cpd/README.md

 Verify WO_INSTANCE matches your CPD watsonx Orchestrate instance URL path.

+You also may need to activate your environment again with `orchestrate env activate <yourenvname>` to refresh the credentials.

 ### Model not found:
 If using IFM, ensure the model exists in your IFM space.
 Consider setting MODEL_OVERRIDE.